suesCL/machine-learning-course-project/machine-learning-ex3/README.md

 The file **ex3_nn** will compute the predicted value for the samples and display the accuracy about 97.5%.
 An interactive sequence will display images from training samples one at a time while console prints the predicted value for the displayed image.

 ## Reference
-Programming Exercise 3:
-Multi-class Classication and Neural Networks
+Ng, A. (n.d.).
+Programming Exercise 3: Multi-class Classification and Neural Networks [PDF].